ropensci/rangr/README.md

 - `K_small_changing.tif`
 - `K_big.tif`

-Note that the input maps must be in the Cartesian coordinate system.
+Note that the input maps must be in the geodetic (i.e. Cartesian) coordinate system.
 You can find additional information about these data sets in help files:

 ``` r
 library(rangr)